uyuutosa/Optimizer_with_theano/README.md

 Manual page is [here](https://uyuutosa.github.io/Optimizer_with_theano).

-You can install as type
+You can install as type:

 ```sh
 pip install Optimizer_with_theano